akd-io/pico/README.md

 #### Picotron drive setup

-This repo stores a picotron drive at `picotron/drive`.
-To use this as your Picotron drive, and commit changes to the repo, update your `picotron_config.txt` to point to this repo's `picotron/drive` folder.
+This repo stores a picotron drive at `drive`.
+To use this as your Picotron drive, and commit changes to the repo, update your `picotron_config.txt` to point to this repo's `drive` folder.

 On my machine, `picotron_config.txt` was located at `/Users/akd/Library/Application Support/Picotron/picotron_config.txt`, and I updated it to:

 ```
 # picotron config

-mount / /Users/akd/workspace/pico/picotron/drive
+mount / /Users/akd/workspace/picotron/drive
 ```

 #### Accessing root folder in host OS